What are the General Data Protection Regulations, 2018 (GDPR) and how do they affect me?

 What if I see you outside of the session?

 If we see each other outside of a session we will smile but will not engage in any further conversation to ensure your confidentiality.
-You are welcome to share with other people about the therapy you are receiving, but we are obligated by GDPR law to ensure your confidentiality is protected.
+You are welcome to share with other people about the therapy you are receiving.
+We however are obligated by GDPR law to ensure your confidentiality is protected.

-What about other Health and Social Care Professionals?
+What about data protection with other Health and Social Care Professionals?

 As we adhere to the GDPR any contact, relating to you, with other health care professionals would only be made with your signed consent.
 E.g. If we were to write to your GP to notify them of your treatment with us, and then notify them of the treatment ending, we would only do this if you were to sign our specific letter of consent.

-In order to safeguard you and the people around you, if you were to disclose that you were going to carry out harm to yourself or someone else, then under my “Duty of Care” we are obligated by law to inform the relevant authorities.
-This is to support you to live well, and we would always aim to discuss this with you prior to contacting anyone.
+In order to safeguard you and the people around you, if you were to disclose that you were going to carry out harm to yourself or someone else, then under our “Duty of Care” we are obligated by law to inform the relevant authorities.
+This is to support you to live well.
+We would always aim to discuss this with you prior to contacting anyone.

 If we were issued with a police warrant or court order for your information, by law we would also have to provide them with your information.